 You clearly love the notion of exploring the nooks and crannies, particularly under the veil of darkness.
 Why do you enjoy it so much at night?

-We mainly shoot at night because the three of us work full-time jobs during the day.
-So the only time we get to explore is at night after work or on the weekends.
+We mainly shoot at night because the 3 of us work full-time jobs during the day.
+So the only time we get to explore is at night, after work, or on the weekends.
 Thus we just have to be creative with the limited amount of light and sometimes bring our own light sources as well.
-Shooting in dark conditions forces us to think outside the box when taking photos and makes us more creative too for when we shoot during the day.
+Shooting in dark conditions forces us to think outside the box when taking photos and makes us more creative for when we shoot during the day.

 The idea verges on the fence between legal and trespassing.
 How to you manage this?

 We think that the art is really to have respect for locations and move unnoticed, leave places as you find them and take nothing but photos and memories.
 Security in Sydney has become stricter in recent months so we try not to trespass as best as possible.
 Thus we just have to go looking for unknown places that have accessible spots for us to take photos at.
 Having friends that have access to building rooftops is also another way to get around trespassing.

 What kind of equipment do you use?

 We all use full-frame cameras as the larger sensor means it can capture more light in dark settings.
 Jr and Gareth both use the Nikon D750 and Demas uses a Sony A7ii.
 We also aim to get lenses that have higher apertures so that again we can capture more light.
 Finally, we usually carry around props such as torches or lights so that we can either light up a space or do some light-painting photography.

 What is so special about Sydney and how do you find such unique places to explore?